Murray Law welcomes the opportunity to provide experienced counsel and representation to persons subjected to age discrimination.

-Federal and Colorado law prohibit age discrimination in employment.
+Federal and Colorado law prohibits age discrimination in employment.

-The ADEA and CADA prohibit discrimination against persons who are age 40 or older.
+Federal and Colorado law prohibits discrimination against persons who are age 40 or older.

-The purpose of the ADEA is to promote the employment of older persons based on their ability, rather than age, and to prohibit arbitrary age discrimination in employment.
+The Act’s purpose is to promote older persons' employment based on their ability rather than age, and prohibit arbitrary age discrimination in employment.

 An employer may not subject an employee to harassment or a hostile work environment because of the person’s age.Conclusion